5 Tips for Managing Canine Separation Anxiety

 Dogs with separation anxiety develop a hyper attachment to their owners.
 Some dogs have been bred to be more dependent than others, and sometimes we ourselves inadvertently encourage clingy behaviors.
 We’ll never know exactly why some dogs develop it and others don’t, but there are some ways to manage it.

-One trick I used to help my dog’s separation anxiety was to encourage them to do things on their own or at a distance from you.
+One trick I used to help manage canine separation anxiety is to encourage them to do things on their own or at a distance from you.
 If your dog gets nervous when you’re out of sight you can start encouraging them to engage in some independent behaviors.
 By keeping it positive your dog will learn that they don’t always have to be right by your side in order to be content and comfortable.

 Independent Behaviors To Encourage In Your Dog